Bounded KRnet and its applications to density estimation and approximation: B-KRnet

-The definition of the CDF coupling layer and the specific choices given by equation \eqref{eqn:params_of_CDF2} are based on the following considerations: First, CDF coupling layer can be relatively simple, meaning that we do not have to consider a very fine mesh on $[-1,1]^d$.
+The definition of the CDF coupling layer and the specific choices given by equation \eqref{eqn:params_of_CDF2} are based on the following considerations: First, the CDF coupling layer can be relatively simple, meaning that we do not have to consider a very fine mesh on $[-1,1]^d$.
 It is seen that in the regular KRnet, the affine coupling layer simply defines a linear mapping for the data to be updated.
-Second, we rescale the data to the domain $[-1, 1]^d$ to take advantage of the symmetry in terms of the origin, which is consistent with the initialization of the model parameters of the neural network around zero.
-Third, in equation \eqref{eqn:params_of_CDF2} we use a tangent hyperbolic function to control the conditioning of the mapping such that neither $s_i$ (adaptive mesh grids) or $w_i$ (PDF on grids) vary too much to make the problem ill-posed.
+Second, in equation \eqref{eqn:params_of_CDF2}, a tangent hyperbolic function is used to control the conditioning of the mapping.
+This ensures that both the adaptive mesh grids $s_i$ and the probability density function (PDF) on grids $w_i$ do not vary too much, which would otherwise make the problem ill-posed.
+In addition, CDF mapping is a natural way to build the transport between PDFs by substituting a uniformly distributed random vector \(\bm{Z}\) into the explicit construction of KR rearrangement \cite{zech2022sparse1}.